igushkin/result-rush/README.md

 ### SQL Triggers

-The application uses trigPostgreSQL gers to reduce the load on the database and simplify data retrieval requests.
+The application uses triggers to reduce the load on the database and simplify data retrieval requests.

 ### Presentation Layer